ICHEC/qpcc/_sources/lecture-01/demystifying-qc.md

 - This is one of the primary reasons why developers are looking at alternate computing techniques to supplement the existing classical high-performance computing as accelerators for specific parts of the problem.​
 ```

-There are also fundamental reasons that are closer to the hardware-level that has limited the ability to build more and more powerful classical HPC systems​
+There are also fundamental reasons that are closer to the hardware-level that has limited the ability to build more and more powerful classical HPC systems​.

 ```{card}
 - The power wall is a problem that limits the ability to pack more transistors into processors with limited power consumption, whilst managing heat dissipation.
 It also refers to the difficulties involved in building larger supercomputing systems that are efficient and do not require a township’s worth of energy consumption - therefore the power requirements of more and more powerful HPC systems and processors is a limiting factor​.